richard-russell/tfcb-getting-started-webinar/README.md

 2. Creating an organization
 3. Connect to a Version Control System
 4. Create a Workspace
-5. Trigger Initial Run
+5. Deploy Infrastructure
-5. Modify infrastructure
+5. Modify Infrastructure
-6. Destroy infrastructure
+6. Destroy Infrastructure

 ### Tasks